 The Jean Phillips-Martinsson Fund

-In 2020, Jean Phillips-Martinsson, IPWSO’s founder and Honorary President, presented a substantial and very generous donation to IPWSO in memory of her son, Anders, and her husband, Sven.
+In 2020 and 2021, Jean Phillips-Martinsson, IPWSO’s founder and Honorary President, presented substantial and very generous donations to IPWSO in memory of her son, Anders, and her husband, Sven.

 Jean’s son, Anders (top picture with Jean on the right), who was diagnosed with PWS at the age of 14 in Sweden, died unexpectedly in July 2019 at the age of 49.
 Jean’s husband, Sven, died 11 years previously.

 Jean served as IPWSO’s first President from 1991-1998 and she laid the foundations for everything that followed in IPWSO’s now 30-year history.
 The lower photo of Jean on the right is with Andrea Prader, at one of the many conferences Jean organised.